MCP for Enterprise AI Automation: What Actually Works in 2026 | UData Blog

 Model Context Protocol launched with significant fanfare in late 2024.
 Within weeks, every AI tooling vendor was pitching "MCP-powered" something.
 The core promise: a standard way for AI agents to interact with external tools and data sources, replacing a zoo of custom integrations.

 The reality was more complicated.
 Most early MCP implementations were wrappers around REST APIs — adding a protocol layer without adding real value.
-As the HN author points out, if you're just wrapping a REST API with MCP, you've created overhead without benefit.
+If you're just wrapping a REST API with MCP, you've created overhead without benefit.
 The agent still needs to understand the API schema, you still pay for every token spent describing available tools, and you've added latency for nothing.

 This is why the backlash hit hard: a lot of MCP usage in production turned out to be unnecessary complexity.
 Teams that replaced their MCP tool calls with direct CLI invocations — especially for well-known tools like git, curl, jq, and psql — saw meaningful improvements.
 These tools are already in the training data; the model knows how to use them without a schema declaration.